23A863N/23A863N.github.io/_posts/2024-08-01-applied-data-science-project.md

 ---
-author: 23A863N
+Author: 23A863N
-title: "Applied Data Science Project Documentation"
+Title: "Applied Data Science Project Documentation"
-categories: ITD214
+Categories: ITD214
 ---
 ## Project Background
 As a member of a support group, we aim to set up an online support system to improve emotional support and provide a sense of community and anonymity to those taking part and seeking help.The online community allows individuals to connect with others experiencing similar challenges and share coping strategies.